Transition to Clerkship for Standardized Preceptors

 • Remind students you are there to observe and provide feedback to help their developmental preparation for the Longitudinal Integrated Clerkship starting in July.

-• Let students know you may interrupt them.
+• Let students know you may interrupt them (if that is your style).

 • If you notice that students are omitting parts of the history that might be important in the case, you might say: